mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step12.md

 ```

-All the mutation code has to do, is calls the mappers and add the created object to EF Core and return the created object.
+All the mutation code has to do, is call the mappers and add the created object to EF Core and return the created object.

 ## Register the mutation type

-All you to do now is register the mutation type with the GraphQL Service.
+You still do need to register the mutation type with the GraphQL Service.

 Update the code in your program.cs to match the following code.